About Norway

 The Housing Co-operatives Act

-The NBBL is the fourth-largest membership organisation in Norway.
-The democratic participation in the co-operative housing movement is impressive with 25,000 elected representatives.
+The NBBL is the third-largest membership organisation in Norway.
+The democratic participation in the cooperative housing movement is impressive with around 25,000 elected representatives.
 Its membership includes:

-- 5,000 housing co-operatives, also called primary housing co-operatives.
+- 5,965 housing cooperatives, also called primary housing co-operatives.

-- 57 co-operative housing associations (also called secondary housing co-operatives) whose membership varies between 100 and 300,000 individual members.
+- 41 cooperative housing associations (also called secondary housing cooperatives) whose membership varies between 114 and 570,000 individual members.

 Resources Tagged "Norway"